CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Toggle Standards**: By using one of the select tools in the upper corner, multiple standards can be removed/added to the model by selecting them and approving the message.

 #### **Main Tabs**
-1. **Plots**: Displays the regression plot.
-Standards can be excluded or restored interactively.
+1. **Plots**: Interactive regression plot.
+Calibration points can be excluded/restored in real time.

 ![Overview of **Quantification Plot**](images/compound_quantification_quantification_plot.png)

-2. **Accuracy**: Summarizes regression model accuracy.
-The user can remove also here standards from the model by clicking on or selecting the respective dot(s) in the plot.
+2. **Accuracy**: Visual and numeric summary of model accuracy.
+Points can also be removed here by clicking on them.

 ![Overview of **Accuracy Tab**](images/compound_quantification_accuracy.png)